 This type of editor may provide more freedom and personalized options.
 Using a textual editor, you may better optimize web pages for search engines.
 For example, it’s possible to create a web page that follows the Web Content Accessibility Guidelines (WCAG), so that people with disabilities can view your web page.

-Best HTML Editors
+List of Best HTML Editors for 2019

 Since we discussed what is an HTML editor and when to use one we can finally sink our teeth into the actual editors themselves and pick the best HTML editor.

 We all have different tastes, and when it comes to choosing a platform for our work, where we will spend a lot of time on, it’s important to pick one that best suits us.
 Each editor has the same basic features.
 However, some provide more visual representation than others, more additional packages to install and so on.
-Let’s get the list of the best HTML editors list started!

 Atom is a relatively new editor that came out in 2014 and gained tremendous momentum since.
 Atom is a free, open-source code editor, it was developed by the GitHub team.
 Atom uses a free software license for their package and it is maintained by the GitHub community.
 They aim to offer a premium feel to the editor while keeping it completely free.
 As well as flexibility to customize the software itself.

 As for the tagline, they boast as the most hackable text editor of the 21st century.
-It means that developers can contribute to edit, extend, change, and share the program source code as well as create their own packeges to improve Atom.
+It means that developers can contribute to edit, extend, change, and share the program source code as well as create their own packages to improve Atom.

 Let’s review the key features of Atom.

 - Atom comes with 81 built-in packages and you can add up to 7,500 additional installable packages.
-You can also develop your own package.
+You can also develop your own package

 - Open Source Text Editor.
-The entire Atom editor is a free and open source program and is available at GitHub.
+The entire Atom editor is a free and open source program and is available at GitHub

 - Atom supports Teletype.
-It is an important feature if you want to do a collaboration with other developers in real-time.
+It is an important feature if you want to do a collaboration with other developers in real-time

 - Supports multiple panes.
-Atom can split the interface into many windows so you can compare and write code side by side.
+Atom can split the interface into many windows so you can compare and write code side by side

 Atom offers a slick design with a premium look to it.